aaronsegbedzi/hubtel-payments/readme.txt

 == Installation ==

-- Go to your Plugin section inside your WordPress dashboard and search for __Hubtel WordPress Plugin__
+- From your WordPress dashboard, visit Plugins > Add New
+- In the search field, type Payments for Hubtel
 - Install and activate the plugin

 == Frequently Asked Questions ==